 Comforting Ground Beef and Barley Soup

-This Ground Beef and Barley Soup is warm and comforting if you’re tired of rich holiday food.
-And this is a delicious low-glycemic soup that whole family will enjoy that starts with ground beef.
+This Comforting Ground Beef and Barley Soup is perfect if you’re tired of rich holiday food.
+And this is a delicious low-glycemic soup with ground beef that whole family will enjoy.
+Use Soup Recipes to find more tasty soups!

 I made this soup when I got home from California a few weeks ago and was coming down with one of those winter cold things you often get when you’ve been on an airplane.
 I love making soup with whatever I find in the freezer or fridge, and this Ground Beef and Barley Soup was one of those happy experiments that turned out to be a real winner.
 The soup has both vegetable and beef broth for richness of flavor, and barley is one of my favorite comfort-food ingredients that’s also very nutritious.
 If you haven’t tried barley in soup, I bet you’ll be surprised how tasty it is in this Ground Beef and Barley Soup!

 Today’s the birthday of my brother Rand (who helps me with all things design related on the blog.)
 Rand loves soup, and currently this soup is the one he’s making over and over, but if I can entice him to come to Utah I do have a container of this ground beef and barley soup in the freezer that has his name on it.
 (Happy birthday Rand, and thanks for all you do to make my blog look good!)

 Start by browning the ground beef (called beef mince if you’re in Europe) in a small amount of olive oil.
 I like ground beef in soup, but I don’t like the flavor of beef fat so I like to rinse the cooked ground beef with VERY HOT water before I use it in the soup.
 This is optional and might not be necessary if you’re using lean beef.
 Another option for removing excess fat from soup with ground beef is using a Stock Skimmer like this one to scoop the fat off when the soup is cooking.